V4Fire/Client/src/core/component/decorators/prop/README.md

 If set to false, changing the prop will never trigger a re-render of the component template.
 Use this mode for props that are not used in the template to reduce the number of unwanted re-renders.

+__Note that this logic only applies to non-functional components, as a functional component updates with any change in the parent state.__

 ```typescript
 import iBlock, { component, prop } from 'components/super/i-block/i-block';